mvan231/Scriptable/Upcoming Calendar Indicator/readme.md

 [Upcoming Calendar Indicator](Upcoming%20Calendar%20Indicator.js)
 * **Credit goes to [Raigo Jerva](https://gist.github.com/rudotriton/b51d227c3d1d9cb497829ae45583224f#instructions) for the original code that I modified to create the base of the view for the right side of the widget.**
     Inspiration was drawn from a comment on one of the r/Scriptable subreddit posts, but I cannot find it any longer.
 * This widget is similar to my Upcoming Calendar widget, but this now has a display for the full month view with indicators of up to five calendar colors for each day.
-Each event listed on the left side is tappable to open the calendar app to that date.
+Each event listed on the left side is tappable to open the calendar app to that date. **Note: the color dots next to the event name are no longer shown, updated screenshots will be added to this page to reflect the current state of the widget**
 ![example image](https://i.imgur.com/0QVdD7s.jpg)
 * Each calendar color only appears one time per date.
 * If you'd like just the left or the right side of the widget to be shown in a medium or small widget, you can use the widget parameter of 'left' or 'right' respectively.